RoyElkabetz/CityLearn-MAD-CATS/README.md

 ![RB-local-global_last](figures/experiments/rb_controllers_net_consumption_global_vs_local_last_comparison.png)

-The global decision-maker seems to not take the optimal actions for itself (bottom panel, orange curve), but it is able to flatten the net consumption curve of the whole district (bottom panel, orange curve compared to the blue one).
+The global decision-maker seems to not take the optimal actions for itself (upper panel, blue curve compared to the orange one), but it is able to flatten the net consumption curve of the whole district (bottom panel, orange curve compared to the blue one).